westonMS/ecen520_student/rx_sim/UART_Receiver_sim.md

 * The 'rst' signal will initialize the internal state machine to idle
 * Provide a single cycle 'data_strobe' signal when you have received a new data value.
 The `dout` signal should have the new data value when the `data_strobe` signal is asserted.
 * When your state machine is reset, it should check to make sure the 'din' input is '1' before going to an IDLE state and accepting received data.
 The purpose of this is to avoid the case when the input line starts out low on reset.
-* Set the `rx_error` signal to zero every time you start a new transaction.
+* Set the `rx_error` signal low every time you start a new transaction.
 When a transaction is complete, set the `rx_error` signal to '1' if any of the three conditions occur:
   * A '0' is not sampled in the middle of the first start bit
   * The received parity is incorrect
   * A stop bit is not received (i.e., you do not receive a '1' in the middle of the stop bit)